 For those reasons, I’ll be navigating the New Year festivities with good-for-you and good-to-eat finger food–because I always feel like I’m celebrating when I eat finger food.
 These Smoked Salmon Chips are at the top of my list.
 I know.
 I know.
-They’re served on potato chips for crying out load.
+They’re served on potato chips for crying out loud.
 But all the healthy qualities of the salmon override those crispy little vehicles.
-Additionally, all it takes is about four pieces of that rich snack to totally satiate.
-As for that occasional craft beer, I’m thinking about popping open that big (as in 10.00% ABV) bomber of Hercules Double IPA (Great Divide Brewing) I have tucked in the fridge because it will taste so delicious with the smoked salmon and, more importantly, I’m not sure when another craft beer occasion will arise again.
+And all it takes is about four pieces of that rich snack to totally satisfy you.
+As for that occasional craft beer, I’m thinking about popping open that big (as in 10.00% ABV) bomber of Hercules Double IPA (Great Divide Brewing) I have tucked in the fridge because it will be awesome with the smoked salmon and, more importantly, I’m not sure when another craft beer occasion will arise again.

 Until next year …